dmbarbour/glas/docs/GlasDesign.md

 Supported requests:
 * `load:Module` - load value of module such as `module:foo` or `package:foo`.
 Response is `ok:Value | error`.
-* `log:Message` - emit a message to a log.
+* `log:Message` - emit a message to build log.
 Intention is to support debugging, progress tracking, etc. Response is `ok`.

 Compilation fails if a program halts before producing a result, if a request is not unsupported, or if any `error:(...)` message is logged.
 Computation continues after logging errors.